Pet Table Etiquette

 I love my dog and have been known to spoil her in some ways.
 But I sit firmly in the camp that dogs are pets, and while they are to be loved and cared for, they should not be humanised.
 I don’t set a place for my dog at the table and I don’t even share dishes with her.
 When we are out and about I enjoy bringing her to pet-friendly cafes but this does not mean we split a cappuccino and cake.
 My dog enjoys a bit of water and maybe a treat while she rests comfortably at my feet.

 People can do what they please in their own house and if that means setting a place at the table for Fido Dog or Tabby Cat then the choice is yours.
 But consideration should be extended to your invited guests that may not have the same comfort level as yourself.

 What are your thoughts?
-Do you have any tips for Pet Table Etiquette?
+Do you have any tips for ?
 What about pet owner horror stories- or maybe unforgiving guests?
 We’d love to hear your tips or comments.

 image source: Crazy_Crow via Flickr